-5.3.1 The Principal will not enter into an Agreement with an audit firm that does not have an Australian Business Number and is not registered for GST.
-Tenderers must be registered for GST and state their ABN in their tender.
+5.3.1 The Principal will not enter into an Agreement with a local audit firm that does not have an Australian Business Number and is not registered for GST.
+Tenderers are to provide their GST and ABN details in their tender.